Panamax

-Panamax and New Panamax (or Neopanamax) are terms for the size limits for ships traveling through the Panama Canal.
+Panamax and New Panamax (or Neopanamax) are the size limits for ships traveling through the Panama Canal.
 The limits and requirements are published by the Panama Canal Authority (ACP) in a publication titled "Vessel Requirements".
 These requirements also describe topics like exceptional dry seasonal limits, propulsion, communications, and detailed ship design.

 The allowable size is limited by the width and length of the available lock chambers, by the depth of water in the canal, and by the height of the Bridge of the Americas since that bridge's construction, along with the clearance under the Atlantic and Centennial Bridges since their constructions in 2019 and 2004 respectively.
 These dimensions give clear parameters for ships destined to traverse the Panama Canal and have influenced the design of cargo ships, naval vessels, and passenger ships.

 Panamax specifications have been in effect since the opening of the canal in 1914.
 In 2009, the ACP published the "New Panamax" specification, which came into effect when the canal's third set of locks, larger than the original two, opened on 26 June 2016.
-Ships that do not fall within the Panamax-sizes are called post-Panamax or super-Panamax.
+Ships that do not fall within the Panamax-sizes may be called post-Panamax, super-Panamax, or Capesize.

 The increasing prevalence of vessels of the maximum size is a problem for the canal, as a Panamax ship is a tight fit that requires precise control of the vessel in the locks, possibly resulting in longer lock time, and requiring that these ships transit in daylight.
 Because the largest ships traveling in opposite directions cannot pass safely within the Culebra Cut, the canal effectively operates an alternating one-way system for these ships.